ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 The patch version of the communication protocol version has been changed.
 The same major and minor versions ensure client backward compatibility.

-> Client backward compatibility ensures that user applications developed using a older version of the Altibase library work well when connected to a newer version of Altibase.
+> Client backward compatibility ensures that user applications developed using an older version of the Altibase library work well when connected to a newer version of Altibase.

 ##### Replication Protocol Version

-Major and minor version of replication protocol version has not been changed, but the patch version has been updated.
+The major and minor versions of the replication protocol version have not been changed, but the patch version has been updated.
 Thus, LAZY mode replication is compatible between older and newer versions, but EAGER mode replication and other additional features that require the same replication protocol version are not compatible.

 > ###### Altibase Replication Backward Compatibility
 >
 > Only LAZY mode replication guarantees backward compatibility.
 >
-> While EAGER mode replication, DDL synchronization and Offline Replication do not ensure backward compatibility since they require the same replication protocol version.
+> While EAGER mode replication DDL synchronization and Offline Replication do not ensure backward compatibility since they require the same replication protocol version.

 </br>